 Roller doors are designed to last, but like any moving part, they experience wear and tear over time.
 If you’ve noticed your roller door making strange noises, moving unevenly, or refusing to open properly, it may be showing signs of age.
+If you own a B&D roller door, many of the original parts and service solutions are available through our Sydney team.
+The same applies if you have a Merlin garage door or a Steel-line garage door, our team carries genuine parts for both brands across Sydney.

 In this article, we’ll look at common problems that affect older roller doors and what can be done to fix them.